Skinner v. Oklahoma: Decision

 Oklahoma makes no attempt to say that he who commits larceny by trespass or trick or fraud has biologically inheritable traits which he who commits embezzlement lacks.
 We have not the slightest basis for inferring that line has any significance in eugenics, nor that the inheritability of criminal traits follows the neat legal distinctions which the law has marked between those two offenses.
 In terms of fines and imprisonment, the crimes of larceny and embezzlement rate the same under the Oklahoma code.
 Only when it comes to sterilization are the pains and penalties of the law different.
 The equal protection clause would indeed be a formula of empty words if such conspicuously artificial lines could be drawn.

 Furthermore, because of the social and biological implications of reproduction and the irreversibility of sterilization operations, Justice Douglas also stressed that compulsory sterilization laws in general should be held to strict scrutiny:

 The power to sterilize, if exercised, may have subtle, far-reaching and devastating effects.
 In evil or reckless hands it can cause races or types which are inimical to the dominant group to wither and disappear.
 There is no redemption for the individual whom the law touches.
 Any experiment which the State conducts is to his irreparable injury.
 He is forever deprived of a basic liberty.
 We mention these matters not to reexamine the scope of the police power of the States.
 We advert to them merely in emphasis of our view that strict scrutiny of the classification which a State makes in a sterilization law is essential, lest unwittingly, or otherwise, invidious discriminations are made against groups or types of individuals in violation of the constitutional guaranty of just and equal laws.

-In a separate concurring opinion, Chief Justice Harlan F. Stone stated that while he concurred with Justice Douglas's opinion, he believed that in his opinion, the Act violated the Due Process Clause, specifically procedural due process, more than it violated the Fourteenth Amendment.
+In a separate concurring opinion, Chief Justice Harlan F. Stone stated that while he concurred with Justice Douglas's opinion, he believed that in his opinion, the Act violated the Due Process Clause, specifically procedural due process, more than it violated the Equal Protection Clause.
 His main argument was that for legislation to convict and sterilize the defendant, there needed to be proof that criminal behavior could be inherited genetically, which the court had none at the time.
 He cited Buck v.
 Bell and said that because it has been proven that feeblemindedness is inheritable, sterilization was acceptable, but in the case of Skinner v.
 Oklahoma, it was not.